Generic Name: vorinostat (vor-IN-oh-stat)

 - if you are dehydrated or have nausea, vomiting, or diarrhea

-- if you have low blood magnesium or potassium levels, anemia, or low blood platelet levels
+- if you have low blood calcium, magnesium, or potassium levels; anemia; or low blood platelet levels

-- if you have diabetes or high blood sugar, or are at risk for diabetes
+- if you have diabetes or high blood sugar

 - if you have a history of kidney problems, liver problems, or blood clots (eg, in the lungs or legs)